 Definitions of the Terms in the Diagram Below

-Troposphere -- "region of mixing" -- nearest the surface, 5 to 10 miles high depending upon location/weather (higher near equator, and in summer, lower near poles, and in winter).
+-- "region of mixing" -- nearest the surface, 5 to 10 miles high depending upon location/weather (higher near equator and in summer, lower near poles and in winter).
 Temperature decreases with altitude (avg gradient 6C/km, or 18F/mi).
 When temperature decreases more rapidly than usual (e.g., cold front comes in over a warm front), becomes unstable against vertical mixing (convection), so relatively well mixed.
 Heat source = absorption of light by the surface of the Earth, vertical mixing of gases.

-Tropopause = boundary between troposphere (below) and stratosphere (above).
-By definition, temperature constant with height, because neither decreasing, as in troposphere, nor increasing, as in stratosphere.
+= boundary between troposphere (below) and stratosphere (above).
+By definition, temperature constant with height because neither decreasing as in troposphere, nor increasing as in stratosphere.

-Ozone layer -- region where the abundance of ozone is relatively high, produces a substantial increase in temperature, compared to other planetary atmospheres.
+-- region where the abundance of ozone is relatively high, and produces a substantial increase in temperature compared to the colder regions above or below it.
 Extends from the middle of the stratosphere to the lower mesosphere, depending upon how the amount of ozone is measured (total abundance, or percentage -- see discussion near bottom of page).

-Ionosphere = "ionized region".
+= "ionized region".
 Region encompassing the outer and middle atmosphere, in which collisions with high energy particles or absorption of high-energy photons ionize atoms and molecules at a substantial rate.
-In the upper ionosphere, more than half the particles are ionized at any given time, but in the lower reaches of the ionosphere, recombination of ionized particles is so rapid that the percentage of ionized particles is relatively low.
-During the day, solar UV ionizes particles at the base of the ionosphere more rapidly than they can recombine, and the base of the ionosphere moves downwards, but at night, ions recombine without being reionized, and the base of the ionosphere moves upwards, and some ionospheric "layers" may completely disappear.
+In the upper ionosphere more than half the particles are ionized at any given time, but in the lower reaches of the ionosphere recombination of ionized particles is so rapid that the percentage of ionized particles is relatively low.
+During the day, solar UV ionizes particles at the base of the ionosphere more rapidly than they can recombine, and the base of the ionosphere moves downwards, but at night ions recombine without being reionized, the base of the ionosphere moves upwards, and some ionospheric "layers" may completely disappear.

 The structure of the atmosphere.

 Most of the layers in our atmosphere are defined by temperature changes (scale at bottom).
 Height (in km) and pressure (in millibars) are shown on the left and right.
-Within each layer, temperature either goes up (in the stratosphere and thermosphere), or down (in the troposphere and mesosphere).
+Within each layer temperature either goes up (in the stratosphere and thermosphere) or down (in the troposphere and mesosphere).
 Boundaries ("pauses") between layers are defined by where temperature stays about the same with height.
 (This diagram, based on an apparently extinct Web diagram, only shows the sixty miles closest to the surface of the Earth.
-It will be replaced by one which shows the upper atmosphere as well, later this summer.)
+It will be replaced by one which shows the upper atmosphere as well, in the next iteration of this page.)

 The heat source at the base of the atmosphere is the absorption of sunlight by the surface of the Earth, and the transfer of that heat to the lower atmosphere by conduction.
-Heat is then transported upwards by convection (especially during thunderstorms), which requires a decreasing temperature gradient, with height.
-This heat source exists for all planets, and so, in the lower atmosphere of all planets, temperature is relatively high at the surface, and decreases upwards.
+Heat is then transported upwards by convection (especially during thunderstorms), which requires a decreasing temperature gradient with height.
+This heat source exists for all planets, so in the lower atmosphere of all planets, temperature is relatively high at the surface and decreases upwards.

-Ozone: The percentage of ozone peaks near the top of the stratosphere, and that, in combination with the greater amount of UV at height (less reaches lower altitudes), produces the greatest heating of the middle atmosphere at the stratopause.
-However, since the amount of air increases rapidly as you go downwards, even though the percentage of ozone is less at lower altitudes, the peak abundance, in terms of actual numbers of molecules, is greatest in the middle of the stratosphere.
-As a result, a graph showing the ozone concentration in the atmosphere will peak at the stratopause, if it refers to heating by ozone, or ozone concentration; whereas a graph showing the actual amount of ozone will peak in the middle stratosphere, because the actual amount of ozone must decrease at higher altitudes, if only because there is less and less air of all sorts at higher altitudes.
+Ozone layer: The percentage of ozone peaks near the top of the stratosphere, and that, in combination with the greater amount of UV at height (less reaches lower altitudes), produces the greatest heating of the middle atmosphere at the stratopause.
+However, since the amount of air increases rapidly as you go downwards, even though the percentage of ozone is less at lower altitudes, the peak abundance in terms of actual numbers of molecules is greatest in the middle of the stratosphere.
+As a result, a graph showing the ozone concentration in the atmosphere will peak at the stratopause if it refers to heating by ozone, or ozone concentration; while a graph showing the actual amount of ozone will peak in the middle stratosphere, because the number of ozone molecules must decrease at higher altitudes if only because there is less air of all types at higher altitudes.